Enrollment Timeline

 - Preliminary Study List Deadline: 5:00 p.m. on the first day of the quarter.
 By the Preliminary Study List deadline, all students must enroll at a full-time status (minimum 12 units for undergraduate students; or 8 units for students with a reduced course load).
 You will be charged a $200 late study list fee for not enrolling at a full-time status by this quarterly deadline.
 Enrollment in waitlisted classes does not count toward full-time status.

 - Final Study List Deadline: 5:00 p.m. on Friday of Week 3.
-You may add, drop, and swap courses — or adjust units if it’s a variable unit course — up until the Final Study List Deadline at the end of Week 3.
+You may add, drop, and swap classes—or adjust units if it’s a variable unit class—up until the Final Study List Deadline at the end of Week 3.

 Quarter System